pyeventsourcing/eventsourcing/docs/topics/domain.rst

 It is in the `Zen of Python <https://www.python.org/dev/peps/pep-0020/>`_ that explicit is better than implicit.
-The changes to an aggregate's cluster of objects will always follow from decisions made by the aggregate, but these decisions had not been directly expressed as objects.
-It will always be true that a decision itself does not change, but this fact had not been directly expressed.
+The changes to an aggregate's cluster of objects will always follow from decisions made by the aggregate.
+It will always be true that a decision itself, having happened, does not change.
+But the results of such a decision are not always expressed explicitly as an immutable event object.
+Event-sourced aggregates make these things explicit.

 .. pull-quote::

     *"Explicit is better than implicit."*

-To make things explicit, the decisions made in the command methods of an aggregate can be coded and recorded as a sequence of immutable 'domain event' objects, and this sequence can be used to evolve the aggregate's cluster of entities and value objects.
-Event-sourced aggregates make these things explicit.
+To make things explicit, a decisions made in the command method of an aggregate can be coded and recorded as an immutable 'domain event' object, and this object can be used to evolve the aggregate's cluster of entities and value objects.
-For each event-sourced aggregate, there is a sequence of domain event objects, and the state of an event-sourced aggregate is determined by its sequence of domain event objects.
+For each event-sourced aggregate, there will a sequence of domain event objects, and the state of an event-sourced aggregate will be determined by its sequence of domain event objects.
 The state of an aggregate can change, and its sequence of domain events can be augmented.
 But once created the individual domain event objects do not change.
 They are what they are.
-The notion of 'change' is the contrast between successive domain events in an aggregate's sequence (contrasted from the standpoint of the cluster of objects within an aggregate's consistency boundary, which is a standpoint that may change since there must be a function that applies the events to the cluster, and this function can be adjusted.
-Hence it isn't strictly true to say that the state of an aggregate is determined by a sequence of events.
-The events merely contribute determination, and the state is in fact determined by a combination of the sequence of events and a function that constructs that state from those events, but I digress...)

 The state of an aggregate, event-sourced or not, is changed by calling its command methods.
 In an event-sourced aggregate, the command methods create new domain event objects.
 The domain events are used to evolve the state of the aggregate.
-By evolving the state of the aggregate via creating and applying domain events, the domain events can be recorded and used in future to reconstruct the state of the aggregate.
+The domain events can be recorded and used to reconstruct the state of the aggregate in the future and elsewhere.

 One command may result in many new domain event objects, and a single client request may result in the execution of many commands.
 To maintain consistency in the domain model,